mranest/trackmate/README.md

 ### Client side

 - Store last message received in browser LocalStorage
+- Add last seen popup field
 - Setup persistent session when connecting to MQTT, to get all missed messages
 - Remove hard coded credentials (prompt and store them in LocalStorage)

 ### IoT side

+- Enable console output when module is connected to USB along with normal operation
 - Only post GNSS if position has changed more than x (100?) meters from last position
 - Post at least once every 5 mins to keep MQTT connection alive; set CMQTTCONNECT keepalive_time to 600sec